What if a stranger’s hunger caused the same sense of urgency in us as our mid-afternoon sugar-craving?

 We do, for the most part, collectively agree not to enter each other’s homes and take stuff.
 We do collectively agree to stop at red lights.
 All I’m saying is, it’s not impossible to self-implement a policy in which we at least attempt to give the same weight to other people’s interest as our own.

-What if the thought of other people’s children dying on the battlefield horrified us as much the thought of our own offspring?
-What if people in business acknowledged they don’t want be ripped off any more than customers do?
+What if the thought of other people’s children dying on the battlefield horrified us as much the thought of our own offspring’s demise?
+What if people in business acknowledged they don’t want be ripped off any more than their customers do?
 What if everyone was willing to get slightly less rich because they showed more scruples?
 What if a stranger’s hunger caused the same sense of urgency in us as our mid-afternoon sugar-craving?

-It’s not an outrageous reach to imagine our individual selflessness leading to a collective selflessness impacting why we war or how wealth is distributed.
+It’s not an outrageous reach to imagine our individual selflessness leading to a collective one impacting why we war or how wealth is distributed.
 You might say that’s an oversimplification, but think about it, greed is simple.
 Even cruelty is simple.

 I was making a left at a busy, wide intersection.
 My mind doesn’t usually choose such moments to wander, but on this occasion, it did.
 Somehow I managed not to see the car continuing straight on the lane into which I was turning.
 It certainly wasn’t my intention to cut off the car and terrify the driver, but I did.
 In fact, I didn’t even realize what I’d done until I noticed the car in my rear view mirror speeding straight towards me.
 When it reached me, it angrily veered to the right to roll up next to me, which would have been my cue to take off.
 But instead, I found myself shocked that I had caused such a reaction in someone at all.
-Instinctively, I slowed down until the car was parallel to mine, at which point, I began rolling down my passenger window.
+Instinctively, I slowed down until the car was parallel to mine, at which point, I began lowering my passenger window.

 The driver was a woman and her face looked like it might shatter with the amount of tension it was holding, tension I’d caused.
 My window lowered all the way and I shook my contrite, dismayed head.
 I mouthed, “I’m so sorry!”
 It was from my heart.
 What took place on her face was a wonder.
-Her face transformed from rage to unexpected delight.
+It transformed from rage to unexpected delight.
 She was immediately placated and didn’t feel the need to finish whatever sentence she had begun.
 Instead, she nodded with a satisfied smile and drove on.

 It was that easy to diffuse someone’s anger?
 Simply take responsibility when you’re at fault?
 In other words, basic courtesy?
 That’s as micro, mundane and individual as you can get, yet it was a grand experiment as far as conditioned reactions versus inspired reactions.
 Maybe the woman would now be more patient with her kids when she arrived home.
 And because of that, maybe her kids would be nicer to other kids in school the next day.
 And so on.

 Infection doesn’t have to be a bad thing.

 Allowing ourselves to experience negative emotions like disregard and spite towards others is in our control.
 In the same way, our heart has a humanity knob on it that turns up and down.
 It’s our choice which direction to turn it.